Electric dipole moment: Potential and field of an electric dipole

 Thus, although two closely spaced opposite charges are not quite an ideal electric dipole (because their potential at short distances is not that of a dipole), at distances much larger than their separation, their dipole moment p appears directly in their potential and field.

 As the two charges are brought closer together (d is made smaller), the dipole term in the multipole expansion based on the ratio d/R becomes the only significant term at ever closer distances R, and in the limit of infinitesimal separation the dipole term in this expansion is all that matters.
-As d is made infinitesimal, however, the dipole charge must be made to increase to hold p constant.
+As d is made infinitesimal, thus, the dipole charge must be made to increase to hold p constant.
 This limiting process results in a "point dipole".